HL7/fhir-us-ndh/input/pagecontent/index.md

 Due to the high cost of acquiring and maintaining provider, organization and service information, existing healthcare directories often contain information that is inaccurate, out of date, or not validated.

+### FHIR At Scale Taskforce Effort
+The purpose of the FHIR at Scale Taskforce (FAST) is to augment and support recent HL7® Fast Healthcare Interoperability Resources (FHIR®) efforts focused on ecosystem issues that, if mitigated, can accelerate adoption.
+A number of regulatory and technical barriers, as well as required core capabilities, have been identified related to Directory, Versioning, and Scale.
+This Implementation Guide includes the work from FAST with regard to a national endpoint directory.
+FAST Directory work is focused on defining the issues related to making electronic endpoints available .
+Since these endpoints are associated with providers, organizations, and services, prior work on VHDir and PlanNet was used as the foundation data model.
+The FHIR endpoint resource provides the structure on which this national directory effort can make endpoints discoverable in the context of the specific providers, organizations and services and their relationships.

+For more information on the FAST Directory effort see the [FAST Accelerator](https://confluence.hl7.org/display/FAST) pages on Confluence.

 ### Overview